 Helios and Matheson acquisition

-Though the company was losing even more money per customer, it nevertheless managed to attract another 1 million subscribers in just three months.
-MoviePass management was aware of the cash burn, but they wanted to sell the data from their extensive user base to other companies in the industry or use it as leverage in future deals.
+Though the company lost even more money per customer, it nevertheless managed to attract another 1 million subscribers in just three months.

 Failed business diversification

 MoviePass then expanded into three additional revenue streams:

 - MoviePass Ventures – a new division to acquire and release existing films with the help of a distributor.

 - MoviePass Films – a new venture for the company to create and distribute its own films.

 But even it was not viable because the company could not sell the data at scale.